do-community/cloud_haiku/_haikus/code_together.md

 author: Lloyd_Breunig
 ---

-Learning to code alone
+Learning to code one
-Is it useful for the world of code?
+Is it useful for the world?
-Better learn Git
+Better learn Git Hub